-HRSA awarded a QBS evaluation contract in FY 2019, to conduct an environmental scan of GME quality measures, develop quality measures for GME programs in the identified priority areas, and manage an organized stakeholder engagement process on potential QBS standards and measures.
-Recommendations from the QBS contract and data collected will help support HRSA's plan to implement a full Pay-for-Performance QBS starting in FY 2022, should funds become available for this purpose.
+HRSA awarded a QBS evaluation contract in FY 2019, to conduct an environmental scan of GME quality measures, develop quality measures for GME programs in the identified priority areas, and manage an organized stakeholder engagement process on the final QBS standards and measures.
+Recommendations from the QBS contract and data collected will help support HRSA's plan to implement quality measures starting in FY 2022, should funds become available for this purpose.
 See Notice of Funding Opportunity (NOFO) Section V.3 Quality Bonus System for more information.